jon49/programming-blog/source/pages/about.md

 ---
-description: "Description of programming blog."
+description: Description of programming blog.
-title: About
 ...

-### About

 I'm a self-taught programmer looking for some work in Arizona or any telecommuting job would be fine too!